cmaolin23/Code-for-SD/README.md

 query_data/amazon.txt_train.txt
 query_data/amazon.txt_test.txt
 ```
 The generated files contain the node IDs used as queries in subsequent experiments.
 After obtaining these query sets, use the corresponding training and testing scripts to run the model.
-The training process reads queries from amazon_train.txt, while evaluation uses queries from amazon_test.txt.
+The training process reads queries from amazon.txt_train, while evaluation uses queries from amazon.txt_test.
 No additional data preprocessing is required after this step.

 ---
 ## 🔹 Exact Algorithm (`exact`)